Hlinsko: Sights

 Hlinsko is known for the Betlém Village Monument Reservation with preserved examples of folk architecture.
 This area around the Chrudimka River consists of valuable timbered and brick houses from the 18th and early 19th centuries.
 It is part of the Vysočina Open Air Museum.

-The historic centre is formed by Poděbradovo Square.
-The most valuable building are the town hall, Ježdík's House and the old fortress.
+The historic centre is formed by the square Poděbradovo náměstí.
+The most valuable building on the square are the town hall, Ježdík's House and the old fortress.
 The town hall was built in 1598 and rebuilt in the Baroque style in 1788–1792.
 The last reconstructions were made in 1850.
 Since its foundation, it serves its original purpose.
 Ježdík's House is a significant house with sgraffito decorations from 1904.
-The old fortress, called just The Fortress, is the oldest building in Hlinsko.
+The old fortress, called simply Tvrz ('fortress'), is the oldest building in Hlinsko.

 The Church of the Nativity of the Virgin Mary is located outside the historic centre.
 The originally Gothic church was rebuilt in the Baroque style in 1730–1745, but the Gothic tower was partly preserved.
 It has a valuable baptistry from 1628.